pomerium/pomerium-helm/charts/pomerium/README.md

   - You must run pomerium v0.3.0+ to support this feature correctly

 ## Upgrading
+### 18.0.0

+- This version deprecates Helm v2 support.
+To upgrade from Helm v2 to Helm v3 follow [this guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/)
 ### 17.0.0
 - If you are disabling headless service mode for `authorize` or `cache` via `service.headless.*`:
   - specify `authorize.service.clusterIP=""` to disable headless mode for authorize